Procurement performance and vendor spend reports you should be pulling

 Nick Kinch

-Nick is the enterprise customer success manager at Felix.
-He is passionate about driving value and ensuring our clients have a positive experience at every stage of their journey.
+As Head of Customer Success at Felix, Nick is passionate about helping clients realise value and ensuring a positive experience at every stage of their journey.

 Follow me: